Why is remarketing key in dealerships' used vehicle stock?

 What is the difference between remarketing and retargeting?

-Both aim to impact users again, but remarketing is more database-driven while retargeting relies on cookies and pixels.
+Both aim to re-engage users, but remarketing is more based on databases and retargeting on cookies and pixels.

-How long should a VO remarketing campaign last?
+How long should a used vehicle remarketing campaign last?

 It depends on the buying cycle, but between 14 and 30 days is usually ideal.